SWC-OSG-Workshop/general/novice/DHTC/06-dagman.md

 ~~~

 The first four lines after the comment are the listing of the condor jobs
-by assigning names A0, A1, A2 and A3.
-The next three lines describe the
+with name assignment:  A0, A1, A2 and A3.
+Here the condor job submit files are
-relation between the four jobs.
-The script files -  namd_run_dag0.submit,
-namd_run_dag1.submit...  are the condor job submit files that run the individual
+ namd_run_dag0.submit, namd_run_dag1.submit... that run the individual
 MD simulations.
+The next three lines describe the inter relation
+among the four jobs.

 The above DAGMan script and the neccessary files are available to the user
 by invoking the *tutorial* command.